 Starting your baby on solids is an exciting time but it can also be quite overwhelming knowing where to begin and what you need.
 It was so easy when all they had was milk!

-But with a little thoughtful planning teaching your baby to eat solids can be simple and also a lot of fun.
+But with a bit of thoughtful planning, teaching your baby to eat solids can be simple and fun.

 How do you know if they are ready to start solids?